Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 At an SES in San Jose, I had met someone on the plane who was attending that conference and he rented a car so that the 3 of us could drive up to the Googleplex.
 We were like fans going to a rock concert.

 There was a surprise birthday party for me when I turned 50 in King of Prussia in Pennsylvania.
-Bill wanted to sneak up from Virginia where he was living with his fiancé to be there and asked me to be sure nobody took his picture if he came because he would get into trouble with his fiancé.
-I promised.
+Bill wanted very much to attend, despite the fact that our friendship was unraveling.
+He sneaked up from Virginia where he was living with his fiancé to be there.
+She would not be happy to know he came.
+I think we both knew it was our goodbye.

 We wouldn’t talk for 10 years.